szczepanski/cloud-gcp/dev-1/README.md

 - create new https health check
 - traffic affinity (how the traffic is to be routed)
-  - leave at none (session stickyness/ persistance) - new traffic to be directed to the same instance
+  - leave at none (session stickiness/ persistence) - new traffic to be directed to the same instance

 - host and path rules (leave at default) => https backend service
 - frontend configuration